Chainfire/UselethMiner/README.md

 Note that I've really only tested UselethMiner against its own proxy and the ViaBTC pool at this point.
 ViaBTC is picked because their initial connection difficulty is lower than most, which improves your chances of getting paid.
+Note that where you are in the world gets you a different server, so this may not be the case for you.

 ### UselethProxy